CoScale/docs/_docs_agent/plugins/solr.md

 ## How it works

 The plugin can get statistics about Solr collections using the JMX interface.
+It captures queries and requests statistics, as well as used resources information (CPU load, memory size, swap, etc).

 **The minimal supported version of Solr is 5.2.0**